opencog/learn/README.md

 "things" - entities, ideas, concepts.

 Graphs are described by local connectivity: what is connected to what, nearby.
-These local connections are given many different names: assertions, statements, rules, facts, axioms.
+Different problem domains call these local connections by various different names: They might be called assertions, statements, rules, facts, axioms, ontologies, abstract syntax trees, directed acyclic graphs, decision trees, decision forests, ProLog statements, and so on.

-Many local neighborhoods look alike, and connect in similar ways.
-Such similarities also have many different names: an "instance of a class", an "example of this type", a "template", a "general rule", an "axiom schema".
+Many local neighborhoods of a graph look alike, and connect in similar ways.
+Such similarities also have many different names: an "instance of a class", an "example of this type", a "template", a "general rule", an "axiom schema", and so on.

 The way in which regions of graphs look locally similar can be described by a "grammar".
 The way they connect is a "syntax".
 Valid graphs have shapes that follow from the syntax/grammar.
 The "meaning" or the "semantics" of the graph lies in the connections themselves.

-This project takes the above as the structure of "knowledge" and "meaning".
-For now, this is just metaphysics; more concrete details are provided below and in related PDF's in github, and on OpenCog wiki pages.
+This project takes the above to be the structure of "knowledge" and "meaning".
+Concrete definitions and details are provided below and in related PDF's in github, and on OpenCog wiki pages.

 The Big Idea - Learning and Understanding
 -----------------------------------------